RA Job Description

 - Resident advisors are permitted three weekends away each semester, excluding holidays and campus breaks.
 These weekends away are pending approval by your hall director beforehand and cannot be taken the first month of the fall semester.

-- Other times RAs must be on campus include before classes begin in August for training and new student orientation.
-At other times, RAs must be on campus up to the day vacation starts and return the day vacation ends.
+- Other times RAs must be on campus include before classes begin in August and in January for training and new student orientation.
+At other times, RAs must be on campus up to 3 days after the fall semester ends and return up to 4 days prior to the spring semester begins.
 RAs must assist in the check-in and year-end checkout processes.
-RAs are required to remain throughout commencement.
+RAs are required to remain throughout the contract dates they are hired for including through the day after commencment.

-- RAs must complete a work agreement with Audra Oglesbee.
-This agreement can be terminated at any time if the director of residence life believes the responsibilities of the position are not being fulfilled.
+- RAs must complete a work agreement with Autumn Graves.
+This agreement can be terminated at any time if the director of residence life believes the responsibilities of the position are not being fulfilled or behavior or choices negatively impact the integrity of the resident advisor position or credibility of residence life.

-- Violations of student expectations as expressed in the student handbook can result
+- Violations of student expectations as expressed in the student handbook and/or the